samuelhigbee/samuelhigbee.github.io/research.md

 as well as continuous treatments, such as cash transfers, prices, or tax credits, and also allows targeting the policy based on covariates.
-We demonstrate the method using the conditional cash transfer program Progresa, showing how to design an experiment to help choose a policy aimed at increasing graduation rates and reducing gender disparities in education.
+I demonstrate the method using the conditional cash transfer program Progresa, showing how to design an experiment to help choose a policy aimed at increasing graduation rates and reducing gender disparities in education.